Do Catfish See Colors? How to Use Silhouettes to Catch More Fish

 UV Sensitivity — Myth or Reality?

-Catfish do NOT have strong UV-sensitive cones.
+❌ Catfish do not have strong UV-sensitive cones

-Their cones absorb mostly in blue (≈430 nm) and green (≈520 nm) ranges.
+✔ Their cones absorb mostly blue (~430 nm) and green (~520 nm)

 Why this matters